 - Locate where you saved the Covenant zip file onto your computer (usually somewhere in the C: drive) and click on it to install Covenant

-- Return to your Kodi home screen, and then click on Addons
+- From your Kodi home screen, click on Add-ons

-- Go to the Package Symbol on the top left and then click on Install from zip
+- Next, select the Package Symbol on the top left

-- Locate TCO (or whatever you named it) on this screen and click on it
+- Locate the SMASH repository and click on it

-- Locate Covenant and click on it, then click on Install
+- From there, locate and click on Colossal Repository, then click Install

 What is the Covenant Kodi Addon?